clingen-data-model/allele/source/allele/index.md

 Exclusions and Limitations
 --------------------------

-Large-scale deletions and duplications (including copy number variation) are out of scope in this version of the model.
+Large-scale deletions and duplications (including copy number variation) are out of the scope in this version of the model.